 There are two ways to Factory Data Reset (FDR) your Chromecast:

 - Factory Data Reset your Chromecast from the Chromecast app.
 You will find the option to FDR under ‘Settings’ or ‘Menu’ or

-- Physically hold down the button on your Chromecast for at least 25 seconds or until the solid light begins flashing.
+- Physically hold down the button on your Chromecast for at least 25 seconds or until the solid light begins to flash.

 Yes.
 You will need to disable AP/Client isolation, also known as client isolation, on your router.
-Please refer to your router documentation to learn how to disable AP isolation.
+Please refer to your router documentation to find out how to disable AP isolation.

 If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel or public network with AP/client isolation, you will be unable to set up your Chromecast.

-- We recommend that you plug your Chromecast into wall power using the USB power cable and power adapter that was provided in the box.
+- We recommend that you plug your Chromecast into wall power using the USB power cable and power adaptor that was provided in the box.